 - Icon Fill (optional): Select a Background Fill Image from your app’s Asset Catalog

 - Icon Text (optional): Input the text you want displayed on the bottom of the document icon.
 This can be the same as the extension or something more descriptive.
 For example, the scn extension can use scene as its text.

 - Legacy Icon (optional): This is either an .icns file or a Generic Icon in your Asset Catalog which will be used if you deploy your application to macOS 10.15 and below or in macOS 11 if Icon Image, Icon Fill and Icon Text are left blank.
+If you don’t provide a legacy icon, macOS 10.15 and earlier will composite your app’s icon inside the old style document sheet.
 If a Legacy Icon was specified in the Document Type section, it will override this.

 Configure your document icons

 Here’s how to indicate whether you want to display a legacy document icon, a custom icon, a programmatic option.